 Working with everyone to facilitate a seamless closure will ensure that all parties leave fairly unscathed, and the companies will not gain a reputation for bailing on their obligations prematurely.
 Thus, fulfilling all responsibilities until the very end will preserve the existing relationship, as well as the parties’ reputations within the industry.

 Of course, once the reasons for termination have been discussed and all of the remaining issues have been settled, there is no reason to cut off all communication going forward.
 As previously mentioned, the business climate or company circumstances could change such that a new round of contract negotiations will become necessary or desired.

-It is no secret that a huge facet of succeeding in business results from utilizing one’s resources and professional network.
+It is no secret that a huge facet of succeeding in business results from utilizing one’s resources and professional network, as well as employing dedicated legal technology such as CLM software.
 Consequently, it would be foolish to just write off certain people or companies because of a less than perfect experience.
 The goal is to learn from such failures and take steps to ensure that these mistakes are not repeated.

 Quickly identify solutions to your specific contract management challenges.